CanonicalLtd/UCWifiConnect/README.md

 ## Sample log

-This shows starting (Initiaion), Management mode (putting up the device ap), Conneting to myap, and Operational Mode
+This log snippet shows the wifi-connect daemon starting (Initiaion), entering Management mode, getting external SSIDs, starting the device wifi AP, and starting the Management portal, at which point it loops until the user uses the portal to attempt to join an external AP:

     Apr 28 16:34:24 localhost.localdomain snap[1766]: ======== Initiaion Mode (daemon starting)
     Apr 28 16:35:50 localhost.localdomain snap[1766]: ====== Management Mode